Mike has a keen interest in the effects of politics in our culture. He has a unique way of simplifying complex concepts.

 Hillary Clinton won the popular vote by over 2.5 million votes.
-However Trump is the President Elect of the most powerful country in the world.
+However, Trump became the president of the most powerful country in the world.
 This happened because he appealed to the "Forgotten Ones."
-He recognized their plight and as a billionaire business man was able to convince them that he was on their side and never to be forgotten again.
+He recognized their plight and as a billionaire business man was able to convince them that he was on their side and that they would never to be forgotten again.

-He convinced the out of work coal miners, steel workers and assembly plant workers that he was going to bring their jobs back.
-He convinced people who are either on unemployment or are simply given up looking for jobs that the immigrants have taken their jobs.
+He convinced the out of work coal miners, steel workers, and assembly plant workers that he was going to bring their jobs back.
+He convinced people who were either on unemployment or had simply given up looking for jobs that the immigrants had taken their jobs.
 He convinced others that he was going to bring off shore jobs back to this country.

 Hillary Clinton made a big mistake by telling the coal miners that their jobs were not coming back.
 She immediately lost their votes at that point.
 But she was telling the truth.
 Why is that?

 (Daily Kos, Monday Nov 14, 2016)

 "There were hundreds of new coal plants in planning across the country in 2008.
 By 2010, there were dozens.
 By 2012, there were none.
 Even plants that had broken ground were abandoned in progress.

 As fracking made the price of gas go down and stay down, the other advantages of natural gas became too tempting.
 Power companies not only used gas for new capacity, they began retrofitting coal plants to burn gas.
 Coal-powered generation fell 11 percent in 2009 alone.
 It kept falling.

 No one had predicted the nation’s energy production could change so quickly.
 In fact, they’d predicted the exact opposite—especially when talking about the possibility of replacing fossil fuels with renewables.
 Wind and solar made up just 3 percent of the energy portfolio in 2008.
 By the time coal and natural gas were tied for production at the end of 2015, renewables were up to 7 percent of the picture.